lostinhaste/Justified-Swipebox/README.md

 # Justified Swipebox - Hugo Plugin for Micro.blog 🎞️
 Inspired by [GLightbox](https://github.com/jsonbecker/plugin-glightbox), a lovely image Hugo plugin created by [@jsonbecker](https://micro.blog/jsonbecker), Justified Swipebox is a plugin for [Micro.blog](https://micro.blog/) to _easily_ allow the creation of "clickable" image galleries on posts and pages.
 It depends on the [Justified Gallery](https://github.com/miromannino/Justified-Gallery) to create the initial gallery on the post/page and [Swipebox](https://github.com/brutaldesign/swipebox) to show the image(s) at a larger resolution when an item in the gallery is clicked / touched.
-This plugin wouldn't exist without either of those projects. 👏🏻
+This plugin wouldn't exist without either of those projects, as it's just combining the two of them to work properly in the Micro.blog plugin system. 👏🏻

 ![Main Image for Project](https://raw.githubusercontent.com/lostinhaste/Justified-Swipebox/main/documentation/main-image.png)

+_**Note:**_ The markdown preview in the Micro.blog plugin-in system doesn't seem to handle multi-line code blocks _or_ tables.
+It is advisable view this document on [Github](https://github.com/lostinhaste/Justified-Swipebox/blob/main/README.md) or in a dedicated Markdown viewer.

 ## How To Use
 The plugin supplies two shortcodes, one for each image and one to call the required JavaScript (`justified-swipebox-entry` and `justified-swipebox-gallery`); essentially it's one to many `justified-swipebox-entry` shortcodes and `justified-swipebox-gallery` (per gallery).